armandmcqueen/sm-training-jui/docker/README.md

 `run_estimator.py` holds the code to launch the training using the SageMaker SDK.

+`examples/` hold code from other SageMaker training examples.
+It can be ignored.

 `tasks.py` holds logic to build and push the container.
 It uses the [invoke](http://www.pyinvoke.org/) library so usage is:

 ```